 If you belong to a church or a gym or a rowing club, or any other organization, this is a good place to keep contact information, reference numbers, dues information, copies of membership cards or any other miscellaneous information you may need as a member.

 Juggling a family, house and career is a lot of work but with the right tools and strategies, you can handle everything on your plate like a piece of cake!
-This is a fail-proof tool that simply requires a little time up front to organize your world and have it run like a well-oiled machine.
+This is a fail-proof tool that simply requires a little time upfront to organize your world but if you set it up right, and use it, you’ll be able to run your home like a well-oiled machine.